Table of Contents

 DataTooLongException

-The segments are too long to fit in the largest QR code size (version) at the specified error correction level.
+The segments are too long to fit in a QR code with the specified maximum size (version) and at the specified error correction level.

 EncodeText(string, Ecc)